no4kar/task-manager_node-express-db/README.md

 - You can find all the server's endpoints [here](https://node-todos-with-db.onrender.com/api-docs/).
 - Each endpoint can be tested by pressing the "Try it out" button and filling out the required form to ensure the server functions correctly.

-## Warning

-**Note:** The hosting service where the server is deployed may run slowly.
-The first request, also known as a "cold start," may take up to 50 seconds.

 ## Project Structure